opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   RDT Class of Service, i.e. group under the resctrl pseudo-filesystem, which to associate the container with.

+**--linux-intelRdt-enableMonitoring**=""
+  Enable resctrl monitoring for the container.

+**--linux-intelRdt-schema**=[]
+  Specifies one resctrl schema.
+May be specified multiple times to configure the complete schemata. e.g. --linux-intelRdt-schemata="MB:0=80" --linux-intelRdt-schemata="L3:0=ff"

 **--linux-intelRdt-l3CacheSchema**=""
   Specifies the schema for L3 cache id and capacity bitmask.